 In 1999 Michael set out to reinvent the idea of arts education, founding an art school that encouraged a truly non-competitive learning environment.
 The Crucible started with only a conceptual design and a grant for $1,750, but quickly grew under Michael’s leadership to become the largest nonprofit industrial arts education facility in the country.
 Michael designed the facilities and programs, welcoming 90 faculty and over 8,000 students every year.
 As part of The Crucible’s marketing and development outreach, Michael designed, directed, and produced stunning theatrical events uniting industrial arts processes with stagecraft and all manner of performing arts.
 His Fire Arts Festivals, Fire Operas, and Fire Ballets defined a new genre of entertainment in the Bay Area and attracted audiences from around the country.

 In addition to his work at Stanford, Michael does consulting for organizational development.
-Focusing on an international audience, he brings his inspiring leadership and perspective on arts education to groups in places like Costa Rica, Panama, Turkey, sparking creativity and design thinking around the world.
+Focusing on an international audience, he brings his inspiring leadership and perspective on arts education to groups in places like Costa Rica, China, Panama, Turkey, sparking creativity and design thinking around the world.
 Throughout his multifarious career Michael has relished the “impossible” challenges, believing that determination and creativity, guided by informed design, are the essential ingredients to make dreams into reality.